 Throwing a virgin into the volcano to appease the angry gods is a story.

 We don’t do well, when we are in the transition of a new metaphorical truth.
 Right now we are in one of those moments.
 Thomas Kuhn might call this a paradigm shift.
 Yuval Harari would describe this as a function of our evolving species that allowed us to adapt and work together to sacrifice and make choices that serve the greater good over the one or some.

 How did Homo Sapiens survive?
 We survived by telling a collective lie.
 Over and over and over again, evolving, moving, shifting and over time moving us forward.

-Who will volunteer, in 2020, to be that brave monkey?
+Who will volunteer to be that brave monkey?